upa/nante-wan/README.md

   StrongSwan.
 It performs Next Hop Server of NHRP and Route Reflector for EVPN/VXLAN.

-- config-server:e Config Server Container: It performs Web server to distribute configuration files.
+- config-server: Config Server Container: It performs Web server to distribute configuration files.
 If a config file is chenged, a process notifies the CE using inotify.

+All containers contains config rendering scripts.
+These scripts generate specific configuration files, for example, frr.conf and IPsec configuration, from nante-wan.conf.
+Therefore, you can only run containers with nante-wan.conf to start Nante-WAN without editting specific configurations.